 If started directly (e.g. with function module SAP_WAPI_START_WORKFLOW; not recommended if it can be avoided):

 - Run SWU_OBUF and check SWU3 for problems

-- Check if workflow has been set to General Task
+- Check if the workflow has been set to General Task

-Q. What is a work item ?
-How does it differ from a simple SAP office mail item ?
+37. What is a work item?
+How does it differ from a simple SAP office mail item?

-- The work item may be a user decision or a dialog form that allow you to enter data for starting a process within SAP, or a confirmation of whether a particular task may be performed.
-The user then chooses an appropriate option which determines the subsequent behavior of the workflow in question.
+- The work item may be a user decision or a dialogue form that allows you to enter data for starting a process within SAP, or a confirmation of whether a particular task may be performed.
+The user then chooses an appropriate option that determines the subsequent behavior of the workflow in question.
 There are a variety of applicable work items.
 Each work item has a status reflecting the stage of processing at any given point in time.

-- Unlike simple SAP office mails, work items are active entities, as they determine the subsequent direction of the workflow.
-SAP office mails can also be deleted from the inbox without viewing them whereas a work item has to be executed to have it removed from your inbox.
+- Unlike simple SAP office emails, work items are active entities, as they determine the subsequent direction of the workflow.
+SAP office emails can also be deleted from the inbox without viewing them whereas a work item has to be executed to have it removed from your inbox

-Q. What is a background work item ?
-Are they displayed in the Business Workplace ?
+38. What is a background work item?
+Are they displayed in the Business Workplace?

-A background work item (code B) represents tasks that do not require any user interaction.
-They are controlled and executed automatically by the workflow system, and do not appear in the Business Workplace.
+Ans: A background work item (code B) represents tasks that do not require any user interaction.
+They are controlled and executed automatically by the workflow system and do not appear in the Business Workplace.
 However, you may view them using the Work Item Selection Report.

-Q. Is there anyway to undelete work items in SAP workflow after I have logically deleted them already?
+39. Is there any way to undelete work items in SAP workflow after I have logically deleted them already?

 Requested start, requested end; Latest start or latest end on tasks;

-Q. What are Important Tcodes in SAP Workflow ?
+42. What is Important Tcodes in SAP Workflow?

 - SWI2_FREQ: Workitems per task